IBM/maximo-labs/MkDocs/apm_8.7/docs/setup_watson_studio.md

 Setup database security to allow Watson Studio to access the Maximo Application Suite databases.

-1. Follow the instructions in the documentation to download the database security certificate file  [Database PEM file](https://www.ibm.com/docs/en/mhmpmh-and-p-u/8.5.0?topic=started-getting-application-administrators#concept_ir4_mc2_jmb__db2cert)
+1. Follow the instructions in the documentation to download the database security certificate file  [Database PEM file](https://www.ibm.com/docs/en/mhmpmh-and-p-u/8.5.0?topic=started-getting-application-administrators#concept_ir4_mc2_jmb__db2cert) If your database was deployed within CP4D use the directions below.

 2. Open a separate browser window and login to Cloud Pak For Data Console to get the database pem file.
 Click on the `Hamburger` menu, `Instances` Select the database name used by Maximo Monitor.
 The database name should include `IOT` in the name.
 ![Database instance](/img/apm_8.7/p20.png)